NREL/reV-tutorial/tutorial_02_setting_up/README.md

 # Testing the installation

-Each new reV model version is tested on the latest Linux (Ubuntu), Windows, and MacOS operating systems.
+Each new reV model version is tested on the latest Linux (Ubuntu), Windows, and MacOS operating systems, though Windows may cause some issues.
 If you have a different OS or would like to double check that the all of the tests pass in your set up, use the GitHub repository method and the developer's installation method described above, and
 ```
 cd reV/tests/
 pip install pytest
 pytest .
 ```
-This takes quite some time, so it's best if you have something else to do for a while.
+This takes quite some time, (particularly `test_bespoke.py`) so it's best if you have something else to do for a while.

 # All done?